dipeshpatil/leetcode-problems/README.md

-# leetcode-problems
 ## Leetcode Problem Solving Java
-Just copy the functions except `main` into your Leetcode Editor and remove `static` keyword
+Just copy the functions except `main` into your Leetcode Editor